Tamara Molinaro: Biography

-In July 2021, Molinaro joined the new electric off-road racing series Extreme E as the championship's female reserve driver, after her predecessor Jutta Kleinschmidt was signed by Abt Cupra XE for the remainder of the season.
-Molinaro remained in the role into 2022, where she got her debut at the season-opening Desert X-Prix in Saudi Arabia, replacing Xite Energy Racing's Klara Andersson, who had tested positive for COVID-19.
+In July 2021, Molinaro joined the new electric off-road racing series Extreme E as the championship's female reserve driver after her predecessor, Jutta Kleinschmidt, was signed by Abt Cupra XE for the remainder of the season.
+Molinaro remained in the championship into 2022, where she got her debut at the season-opening Desert X-Prix in Saudi Arabia, replacing Xite Energy Racing's Klara Andersson who had tested positive for COVID-19.
 She impressed, outpacing teammate Oliver Bennett and almost qualifying for the final race.
+She was retained as the championship reserve driver for the 2023 season.
+In September 2023, Molinaro became McLaren's second female driver in history when she substituted Emma Gilmour at McLaren XE for Round 7 at the 2023 Island X-Prix II after Gilmour suffered a fractured rib and a concussion following a crash during the first free practice session.
+In her debut race start for McLaren in Round 7's redemption race, Molinaro collided with JBXE's Hedda Hosås on the run down to the first jump at the start of the race and rolled the car.
+Molinaro was uninjured but McLaren had to withdraw from Round 8 due to the extensive damage to the spare car.
+For the final two rounds of the season, Molinaro replaced Hosås at JBXE, who in turn replaced Gilmour at McLaren due to Gilmour still recovering from her injury.